Supply Chain Management Courses

 • Learn key cost and price analysis techniques

-• Be able to conduct financial analysis of supplier’s proposal
+• Be able to conduct a financial analysis of the supplier’s proposal

-• Understand how to evaluate total cost of ownership
+• Understand how to evaluate the total cost of ownership

 • Apply concepts to commodities and daily work